 - Avoid redirect chains, and update links to eliminate redirects.

-- Pay attention to logs after redirecting a large number of addresses.
+- Pay attention to logs after redirecting a many addresses.

 - All the major search engines have tools for letting them know about domain-changes.